Opinion | Top-10 “DIY Hearing Aids” and PSAPs

 Price: $250 for set of 2 earbuds in case

-Classification: iPhone earbud accessory and app feature (PSAP).
+Classification: iPhone earbud and app feature (PSAP) for short-term situational use.

 Best feature: It’s an Apple product and you may already have one!

 Description: Apple Airpods Pro have a feature called Live Listen that in the Custom Transparency Mode allows you turn your iPhone (iOS 12 or later) into a microphone so you can selectively amplify sounds, helping to enhance speech in noisy places.
 This means you can set your iPhone in front of someone in a noisy place, and you should be able to hear them better.
-A new version of iOS 14 is also expected to allow you to receive sounds directly through the Airpods Pros, and includes a way to either take a hearing test and/or incorporate the results of a hearing test (audiogram) so the device can be customized for your unique hearing profile.
-If you want more information, see the video by Dr Derik Edwards, AuD, and this Dr Cliff video.
+A new version of iOS 14 is also expected to allow you to receive sounds directly through the Airpods Pros, and includes a way to either take a hearing test and/or incorporate the results of a hearing test (audiogram) so the device can be customized for your unique hearing profile (read the article by NAL researchers about the Headphone Accommodations feature).
+For more detailed information, see the video by Dr Derik Edwards, AuD, and this Dr Cliff video.

 My opinion: I’m a big Apple fan, but I do not use Airpods Pros because I happened to have chosen a career in publishing and am subsequently cheap.
-Mainly, I think the Transparency Mode feature hasn’t been tried enough yet to gain an informed opinion about its use as a PSAP.
-However, I felt compelled to include Airpods Pro on this Top-10 list because a lot of people have iPhones and should at least be aware about this capability.
+The fact that a lot of people have iPhones and should at least be aware about this capability alone warrants Apple AirPods Pro being on this list.
 Apple’s technology is extremely impressive, but you should not confuse the AirPros for a dedicated PSAP or hearing solution—and even Apple admits as much.
 The big drawback is the power requirements of the Airpods Pro’s streaming, allowing for only a couple hours of practical use.
-Additionally, the processing delay of the streaming could result in a signal delay/latency (eg, like when you’re watching TV and the sound isn’t synched people’s lips).
-But if you have the Airpods Pro already, try it!
-If you decide to buy them and they don’t work in this capacity, you could gift them to your favorite teenager and become an instant legend in their minds (albeit a legend who is now $250 poorer).
-Also, I don’t think Apple is anywhere close to being done with improving on the Transparency Mode, so stay tuned for future developments!
+But if you have the Airpods Pro already, give it a try!
+If you decide to buy them and they don’t work in this capacity, you could gift the earbuds to your favorite teenager and become an instant legend in their minds (albeit a legend who is now $250 poorer).
+Also, I don’t think Apple is anywhere close to being done with improving on their hearing-related features, so stay tuned for future developments!

 9) Etymotic Research Bean Quiet Sound Amplifier